 You can refer people, but you have to forward the email addresses of the people you want to refer.
 In other words, if you don’t know people’s emails (quite common in the age of social media), you cannot refer them to Ipsos i-Say.
 This seems like a poor referral scheme, but it’s available.

 Should you join Ipsos i-Say?
+Is i-Say safe?
 Is it legit?

 If you do decide to stick around with Ipsos i-Say, here are some ways to maximize your experience:

 Only take surveys when you know how many points you’ll be awarded and how long it will take you approximately.
-You don’t want to fill out lengthy surveys only to find out you get little.
+You don’t want to fill out lengthy surveys only to find out you get a small reward.
 45 points for 10 minutes or 90 points for 20 minutes are good measures.